0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 **LFSR** stands for [linear feedback shift register][lfsr-wiki], and is a simple pseudorandom number generator, which emits a single bit each round.

-**Sbox** stands for [Substition-box][sbox-wiki] is simply a construct which takes in values in a given range and outputs values in a given range.
+**Sbox** stands for [Substition-box][sbox-wiki], and is a construct which takes in values in a given range and outputs values in a given range.
 Generally speaking, the role of an Sbox in a given block cipher system is to reduce linearity.

-`KappaCrypto` takes these two basic cryptographic constructs and chains them together in the *MultiLFSR* class - which is also the top-level element in the cihper - responsible for taking in a seed and producing a keystream with which the plaintext is XORed.
+`KappaCrypto` takes these two basic cryptographic constructs and chains them together in the *MultiLFSR* class - which is also the top-level element in the cipher - responsible for taking in a seed and producing a keystream with which the plaintext is XORed.
 {% include captioned_image.html url="/images/cipher_design.svg" style="width: 80vh" description="Overview of the KappaCrypto cipher system" %}

 {::options parse_block_html="true" /}